 The Scottish coast is an important place for our environment, culture and economy.
-Over a quarter of the terrestrial areas protected for natural or landscape interests in Scotland have coastal connections. £13bn worth of built assets are protected behind natural defenses such as sand dunes and salt marshes.
-At £5bn, far less, but still a significant amount of assets are found behind man-made defenses.
+Over a quarter of the terrestrial areas protected for natural or landscape interests in Scotland have coastal connections. £13bn worth of built assets are protected behind natural defences such as sand dunes and salt marshes.
+At £5bn, far less, but still a significant amount of assets are found behind man-made defences.
 Tourism, recreation and the marine sector rely on the qualities and services that the coast and marine environment provide to the economy.
 Through recreation, the coast also contributes to people's health and wellbeing.

 But the coast is at risk from the increasing effects of climate change, through more frequent and more severe storm activity, as well as sea level rise.
 This is causing increased erosion and flooding, which will only get worse in the future.

 Coastal change is relevant not only to planners, but to other disciplines and people involved in development and issues along the coast.
 For example developers, roads and flooding teams, and decision makers such as elected members.